Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 When you implement CSP on a website, often you need several `CspPolicyGroup` objects depending on the page where the user lands.
-For example, you would have a global CSP policy on all pages, but when processing a payment on a page or Razor Pages folder, or a Controller, you will want another CSP policy (for example to accept connections to the payment API such as PayPal or Stripe).
+For example, you would have a global CSP policy on all pages, but when processing a payment on a page or Razor Pages folder, or a Controller, you will want another CSP policy (for example to accept connections to a payment API such as PayPal or Stripe).
 This library allows you to configure many policies and invoke them when needed, through attributes and filters.

 When you use the library, unless you override the default described below, the default `CspPolicyGroup`